 February 2, 2019.
 10 degrees Fahrenheit.

-- The McDonalds bus location was the most convent being a couple blocks from the festivities following Phil’s prognostication.
+- The McDonalds bus location is the most convenient only a couple blocks from the festivities following Phil’s prognostication.

-- Thousands of people created 40+ minute long lines for the bathrooms, warming and charging stations, and the souvenir shop.
+- Thousands of people create a 40+ minute long line for the bathrooms, warming and charging stations, and the souvenir shop.
 We recommend visiting a bathroom before arriving at Gobbler’s Knob.

 - Several children are among the crowd and no one we encounter seems overly intoxicated.
 Many brought their own drinks and snacks to Gobbler’s Knob.